 - Picking a credit card with an annual fee.

-- Apply for a credit card without enough rewards and benefits.
+- Applying for a credit card without enough rewards and benefits.

-- Overlooking fees such as late fees and some transaction APR such as the balance transfer fees, and cash advance fees.
+- Overlooking fees and some transaction APR, such as balance transfer and cash advance fees.

-- Apply for a credit card you do not qualify for.
+- Applying for a credit card that you do not qualify for.

-- Apply for too many credit cards in a short period of time.
+- Applying for too many credit cards in a short time.

-- Not understanding how to properly use credit cards.
+- Not understanding how to use credit cards properly.

-Your credit report is important because it helps lenders to decide how risky it is to lend you money.
-That is the information reported on your credit report is used by different lenders to approve you for a loan and other forms of credit accounts.
-Other companies such as insurance companies use the information on your credit reports to determine the insurance rate you will pay and whether to approve your application or deny it.
+The information in your credit report is used by lenders to approve you for loans and other forms of credit accounts.
+Other companies, such as insurance companies, use the information in your credit reports to determine the insurance rate you will pay and whether to approve your application or deny it.

 Your credit reports also serve as a resource in your credit score calculations.
-That is credit reporting agencies use information from your credit report to calculate your credit score.
+Credit reporting agencies use information from your credit reports to calculate your credit score.